“Thank You for Subscribing” Email Inspiration (with Templates)

 On our blog, we often use Everlane as an example: if you’re growing an online store, there’s a lot to learn from this brand.
 For instance, we recently featured Everlane’s mobile popups because of the customer-centered strategy they use to convert their mobile visitors.
 You can read more about it in this piece.

-5. “Get to know the story behind the brand”
+5. “Get to know the brand”

-Lete thanks subscribers for joining the newsletter with a brand story
+Honest Basics thanks subscribers for joining the newsletter with a brand story

 From there, this email does it all:

-• Showcases the product
+• Introduces the brand

 6. “See what other customers are saying”